ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 ## Backwards Compatibility
 <!--All SWIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The SWIP must explain how the author proposes to deal with these incompatibilities.
 SWIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->
 To preserve compatibility the chequebook smart contract will be the first implementation of the payment module interface.
-This will allow nodes willing to operate with cheqeubook to indicate so and continue to operate in Swarm as today.
+This will allow nodes willing to operate with Swarm as the do today.
 This SWIP does not introduce any other backward incompatibility if implemented before the incentivized test net goes live.
 If implemented after this time, further research must be performed to assess possible backward incompatibility and how to deal with it.

 ## Test Cases
 <!--Test cases for an implementation are mandatory for SWIPs that are affecting changes to data and message formats.
 Other SWIPs can choose to include links to test cases if applicable.-->